daudix/daudix.one/content/snug-nook/index.md

 <small>*Almost, it's a bit unstable at times.</small>

+Read about its creation and the motivation behind it [here](@/blog/2024-10-31-snug-nook/index.md).

 > <div><img class="no-hover" src="petric.png" alt="Petric's avatar." /><strong>Petric</strong><small>Tomorrow at 24:59</small></div>
 >
 > What is so special about this server?
 There are other servers like this, smh...